-However, winter time offers great skiing opportunities.
-Marmot Basin that has more than 90 named runs on four mountain faces and impressive 3,000 vertical feet (915 m).
+However, wintertime offers great skiing opportunities.
+Marmot Basin has more than 90 named runs on four mountain faces and an impressive 3,000 vertical feet (915 m).

 There are a number of different ways to reach Jasper National Park, including via air, car, and train.
 Alternatively, join one of our guided tours in Jasper National Park, allowing you to explore this remarkable, untouched wilderness in all of its stunning glory.

 The main road through Jasper National Park is known as the Trans-Canada Highway #16 (also known as the Yellowhead Highway).
 If you are traveling from Banff National Park, then the legendary Icefields Parkway connects Jasper with the Trans-Canada Highway near Lake Louise.
 You should leave plenty of time because the maximum speed limit for all major roads in the park is 55 mph (90 kph) and might also have to deal with slow traffic, wildlife, and changing weather conditions.
 However, breathtaking views compensate for all of it!

 There are a number of different national airports close to Jasper National Park, including Edmonton, Calgary, and Vancouver.
 They are all serviced by a number of major airlines and international carriers, allowing you to select the one that is most convenient for you.

 A regular train service runs between the town of Jasper and Edmonton and Vancouver, allowing visitors to take in the picturesque scenery of the park and travel in comfort and style.